zihaadk/secure-software-development/README.md

 `dbmodel.py` - Used to create DB structure based on Python classes.
 (Stackoverflow, 2019).

 `repetitives.py` - Numerous data processing stages need to be repeated within different parts of the application.
-Therfore, instead of coding repeating functions this module can be reused.
+Therefore, instead of coding repeating functions this module can be reused.
 It does allow easy reuse of these custom functions in `app.py` and `authentication.py`.

 `appsecmon.py` - Used to generate logging information (Python Software Foundation, 2022).